Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras: Degenerate affine Hecke algebras and their double centralizers with

 So we have

-In the above equation, for the first summand on the right hand side we know that $\chi(e_{j_1,k_1})$ is zero unless $k_1 = j_{1}-1$ because the corresponding nilpotent element $e$ is a regular of the form (\ref{eq: e's expression}).
+In the above equality, for the first summand on the right-hand side we know that $\chi(e_{j_1,k_1})$ is zero unless $k_1 = j_{1}-1$ because the corresponding nilpotent element $e$ is principal of the form (\ref{eq: e's expression}).
 In the case, Corollary \ref{cor: chimu-Vtensord}(2) entails

 where the meaning of $v_{\bfi-\imath_1}$ is the same as in (\ref{eq: imath}).